DubPlus/DubPlus/README.md

 - Run `npm install` to install dependencies
 - Run `npm run ext` to build and zip the extension.

 The extension will load into any browser that supports Chrome's extenions API and manifest v3 (Chrome, Firefox, Edge, Opera, Vivaldi, etc.).
-DubPlus only uploads the extension to the Chrome WebStore and FireFox Add-ons.
+Please note that we've only tested the extension on Chrome and Firefox and we only make it available on their respective extension stores.
 See https://dub.plus for more details

 ## Contributing